mhurley100/Machine-Learning-Statistics-Tasks/README.md

 Download the Repository as follows:

-- Click on the "Clone or Download" button
+- Click on the "Clone or Download" button.
 - Select "Download ZIP".
 This will open a prompt allowing you to save the file to your computer.
 - Navigate to the download location and extract the compressed (.zip) folder to a suitable location.